TimeFrame

 end_date: date

-The last date included in the simulation.
+The last date included in the time frame.

 select: TimeSelector